ApekshaPrajapati/Car-Dealership-Inventory-System/README.md

 - I used Claude to help write this README and figure out how to structure my git commits.

 **Reflection:**
-I'm still learning backend development and testing, so most of the code and all of the test cases came from Claude.
+I'm still learning testing, so most of all of the test cases came from Claude.
 I understand what the code does and was able to follow along and fix issues myself once I understood the error messages, but I could not have written the tests from scratch on my own yet.
 Using AI let me finish a full-stack project with authentication, testing, and a working frontend in a very short time, which I wouldn't have managed alone at my current skill level.
 Going forward I want to get better at writing tests myself instead of relying on AI for that part.
 ## Deployment